916 (film)

-916 is a 2012 Indian Malayalam-language drama film written and directed by M. Mohanan, starring Mukesh, Anoop Menon, Asif Ali, Malavika Menon and Meera Vasudev.
+916 is a 2012 Indian Malayalam-language drama film written and directed by M. Mohanan, starring Anoop Menon,Mukesh, Asif Ali, Malavika Menon and Monica.
 The film is about maintaining the sanctity of familial relationships.

 Plot

 916 focuses mainly on the relationship between a single father, Dr. Harikrishnan, and his 12th grade daughter Meera.
 It narrates the events of two closely knit families losing their balance; Harikrishnan's, and Dr. Ramesh's, his wife and their two children.
 While Dr. Harikrishnan is an altruist who considers his profession a means to serve society, Dr. Ramesh thinks otherwise.
 Prasanth appears as a romantic interest of Meera, leading her astray into the world of malls, cellphones, and the Internet.
 The movie comes to a twist when Meera goes missing.

 Soundtrack

 Music was composed by M. Jayachandran.